XPZ4Y/clubapp/Contributing.md

 How to contribute
 =================

-Thank you so much for wanting to contribute to KBSR Clubspot!
+Thank you so much for wanting to contribute to Clubspot!
 Here are a few important things you should know about contributing:

 1. Backend changes require discussion, use cases, etc. Code comes later.